adam3smith/webinar-translators/README.md

-webinar-translators
+PLoS Webinar "Writing Zotero Translators"
 ===================

-Materials and discussion for webinar on Zotero translators
+This repository will contain links and materials and will serve as a platform for discussions for the PLoS Webinar on writing Zotero translators, Nov.
+3 & Nov.
+10, 2014.